 The worst nightmare in intelligence occurred in the decade of the war in Vietnam.
 The CIA failures were colossal, and it wasn’t just that Kennedy, Johnson and Nixon were lying to the people, it was that the CIA misrepresentations floated up, and like a cancer, spread to even the press and legislature, so that a whole generation mistrusted everything the government said; its consequence still lives today.
 For ten years the Agency completely failed to penetrate the North Vietnamese government and its frustration lead it to further exacerbate the war by dragging in Burma, Laos, Thailand and Cambodia with its distorted logic that Asia was a domino game and if Vietnam fell they would all fall.
 Much as a result of the CIA’s behavior, this would indeed happen.
 Eventually it would lead to the Killing Fields, a genocide perpetrated by the Khmer Rouge communists.
 CIA interference in Cambodia destabilized the country to where the xenophobic Pot Pol was able to gain power.
 The cost in human lives, has been estimated at two million, (a quarter of their population).
 Once again, few at the agency spoke Vietnamese, Burmese, Lao, Thai, or Khmer.
 The core to understanding the CIA’s failure of intelligence here as elsewhere is always the same: good old white boys who think they know more than they know.
-In Vietnam there was a total lack of knowledge of Vietnamese language, culture, society and history, let alone what the North Vietnamese were up to.
+In the Vietnam War era there was a total lack of knowledge of Vietnamese language, culture, society and history, let alone what the North Vietnamese were up to.
 After the war, for the CIA, it was business as usual in some other place.
 They have never once learned from their horrible mistakes.

 Spying on Iran